lorenzoscottb/DReAMy/README.md

 ![dreamy_logo](images/dreamy_full_logo.png)

-DReAMy is a python library built around pytorch and Hugging Face's 🤗 [`transformers`](https://huggingface.co/docs/transformers/index) to automatically analyse (for now) textual reports of dream.
+DReAMy is a python library built around pytorch and Hugging Face's 🤗 [`transformers`](https://huggingface.co/docs/transformers/index) to automatically analyse (for now only) textual dream reports.
 At the moment, annotations are based on the [Hall & Van de Castle](https://link.springer.com/chapter/10.1007/978-1-4899-0298-6_2) emotions framewokr, but we are looking forward to expand our set applications.
+The theretical backbone of DReAMy and its model is based on a fuiifull collaboration betweem NLP and sleep research.
+More detailed results can be found [here](https://github.com/lorenzoscottb/Dream_Reports_Annotation).

 # Installation and usage
 DReAMy can be easly installed via pip!
 If you wish to play/query a set of DReAMy's model, you can do so in the [`dream`](https://huggingface.co/spaces/DReAMy-lib/dream) 🤗 Space.